GreyDGL/PentestGPT/README.md

 <!-- Common Questions -->
 ## Common Questions
 - **Q**: What is PentestGPT?
   - **A**: PentestGPT is a penetration testing tool empowered by Large Language Models (LLMs).
 It is designed to automate the penetration testing process.
-It is built on top of ChatGPT and operate in an interactive mode to guide penetration testers in both overall progress and specific operations.
+It is built on top of ChatGPT API and operate in an interactive mode to guide penetration testers in both overall progress and specific operations.
-- **Q**: Do I need to to pay to use PentestGPT?
+- **Q**: Do I need to pay to use PentestGPT?
-  - **A**: No. In general, you can use any LLMs you want, but you're recommended to use GPT-4 API.
+  - **A**: Yes in order to achieve the best performance.
+In general, you can use any LLMs you want, but you're recommended to use GPT-4 API, for which you have to [link a payment method to OpenAI](https://help.openai.com/en/collections/3943089-billing?q=API).
 - **Q**: Why GPT-4?
-  - **A**: After empirical evaluation, we found that GPT-4 performs better than GPT-3.5 and other LLMs in terms of penetration testing reasoning.
+  - **A**: After empirical evaluation, we find that GPT-4 performs better than GPT-3.5 and other LLMs in terms of penetration testing reasoning.
 In fact, GPT-3.5 leads to failed test in simple tasks.
 - **Q**: Why not just use GPT-4 directly?
   - **A**: We found that GPT-4 suffers from losses of context as test goes deeper.
 It is essential to maintain a "test status awareness" in this process.
-You may check the PentestGPT design [here](./PentestGPT_design.md) for more details.
+You may check the [PentestGPT Arxiv Paper](https://arxiv.org/abs/2308.06782) for details.
 - **Q**: Can I use local GPT models?
   - **A**: Yes.
 We support local LLMs through GPT4ALL (but the performance is not comparable to GPT-4).
-- **Q**: What about AutoGPT?
-  - **A**: AutoGPT is not designed for pentest.
-It may perform malicious operations.
-Due to this consideration, we design PentestGPT in an interactive mode.
-Of course, our end goal is an automated pentest solution.